-We want to give ADB root level access so that we can modify whatever we want whenever we are logged into the Raspberry Pi and/or Linux workstation that is connected to our Ouya.
-Once selected it should back us our to the Developer options menu.
+We want to give ADB root-level access so that we can modify whatever we want whenever we have logged into the Raspberry Pi and/or Linux workstation that is connected to our Ouya.
+Once selected it should back us to the Developer options menu.

-ADB over network is a nice option to have enabled if you don’t feel up to powering on your Raspberry Pi all of the time and just want to adb from any PC.
-Which is great for screen captures and for adb installing APK’s. but not great if you have to run recovery via ADB/Fastboot.
+ADB over network is a nice option to have enabled if you don’t feel up to powering on your Raspberry Pi all of the time and just want to ADB from any PC.
+Which is great for screen captures and ADB installing APK’s. but not great if you have to run recovery via ADB/Fastboot.

 We do believe in letting the Ouya processor do as much as possible for the OS. which is why we Force GPU Rendering for 2d drawing.
 It also helps in certain games from Google Play as well.

 Another thing we do is force the GPU for doing overlays as well.
 Which as documented in a previous blog helps with Subtitling in Kodi but also helps with seeing the text in other games as well.

 Next, we’re going to do the thing the Ouya Corporation slaved so hard to do.
 Which is to unlock the processor so it runs at %100 all of the time.
 This Tweak helps with some of the menus and even some games.
 It helps but isn’t as big and magical as they said it was. :)

 In most cases, this warning is legit as Lineage is usually loaded onto cel-phones which have almost no room for cooling.
 But since we have a fan and a heatsink on our Ouya.
 We’re confident that the tweaks aren’t going to affect us.
 So press “OK“ to begin.

 We’re going to want to switch this to “performance” indicating that we’re not out to conserve a battery that does not exist and if an application throttles the CPU to go as fast as you can.